EcmaTC53/spec/docs/Hardware Components/sensors/Moisture-SmartPrototyping-ZioQwiicSoilMoisture.md

 | `averaging` | `1` | Number of readings to average per sample.

 ### Properties of Sample Object
-`ZIOQWIICMOISTURE` returns a sample object with the following property.
+`ZIOQWIICMOISTURE` implements the sample object defined by the `SoilMoistureSensor` Sensor Class.

+#### Inherited Properties from `SoilMoistureSensor`

 | Property | Description |
 | :---: | :--- |
-| `value` | A number representing relative moisture level from 1023 (dry) to 0 (wet).
+| `moisture` | A number between 0 and 1 (inclusive) that represents the sampled relative soil moisture level, with 0 being the most dry and 1 the most wet.

 ### Copyright notice

-© 2021 Moddable Tech, Inc.
+© 2021-2022 Moddable Tech, Inc.